YashB63/GFG-Daily-Questions/README.md

     1) 1  x  (a query of this type means to insert an element in the min-heap with value x )
     2) 2  x  (a query of this type means to remove an element at position x from the min-heap)
     3) 3  (a query like this removes the min element from the min-heap and prints it ).

+Day 192:

+  Q1: Count numbers containing 4:

+    You are given a number n,
+    Return the count of total numbers from
+    1 to n containing 4 as a digit.

+  Q2: Kth element in a Matrix:

+    Given a N x N matrix, where every row and column is sorted in non-decreasing order.

+    Find the kth smallest element in the matrix.

+  Q3: Minimum Deletions:

+    Given a string of S as input.

+    Your task is to write a program to delete the minimum number of characters
+    from the string so that the resultant string is a palindrome.

+    Note: The order of characters in
+    the string should be maintained.